ember-learn/ember-blog/source/2019-12-20-the-ember-times-issue-129.md

 While building an autofocus feature for their components, Qonto engineers were also able to improve their APIs.
 [Cyrille David (@dcyriller)](https://github.com/dcyriller) and team wanted to add autofocus to several components across two apps.
 For example, both their one-time-password input and their email input component needed autofocus.
 Since mixins are no longer recommended in the Ember ecosystem, Cyrille went with modifiers.
 [And they blogged about their experience here!](https://medium.com/qonto-engineering/autofocus-modifier-improving-our-component-apis-fd589b98f4e)

-Modifiers are a new feature in the upcoming Ember Octane edition for **sharing code between components**, similar to directives in Vue or Angular.
+Modifiers are a new feature in [the recently released Ember Octane edition](https://blog.emberjs.com/2019/12/20/ember-3-15-released.html))https://blog.emberjs.com/2019/12/20/ember-3-15-released.html).
+They allow for **sharing code between components**, similar to directives in Vue or Angular.
 We revisited [Chris Garrett (@pzuraq)](https://github.com/pzuraq)'s blog [Coming Soon in Ember Octane - Part 4: Modifiers](https://blog.emberjs.com/2019/03/06/coming-soon-in-ember-octane-part-4.html) and the [Octane Guides preview docs: Out-of-Component-Modifications](https://octane-guides-preview.emberjs.com/release/components/template-lifecycle-dom-and-modifiers/#toc_out-of-component-modifications) to learn more!

 Qonto wrapped up the code in a small addon, [`ember-autofocus-modifier`](https://github.com/qonto/ember-autofocus-modifier).
 You can use the code as-is, or copy the [snippet code](https://github.com/qonto/ember-autofocus-modifier/blob/v0.0.1/addon/modifiers/autofocus.js) and experiment with creating your own modifier.